ShuhuaGao/sbcn_mmc/README.md

 # Infinite-Horizon Optimal Control of Switched Boolean Control Networks with Average Cost:  An Efficient Graph-Theoretical Approach
-This repository contains the code for the paper: Shuhua Gao, Changkai Sun, Cheng Xiang, Kairong Qin, and Tong Heng Lee. *Infinite-Horizon Optimal Control of Switched Boolean Control Networks with Average Cost: An Efficient Graph-Theoretical Approach.* (To be published)
+This repository contains the code for the paper: Shuhua Gao, Changkai Sun, Cheng Xiang, Kairong Qin, and Tong Heng Lee. *Infinite-Horizon Optimal Control of Switched Boolean Control Networks with Average Cost: An Efficient Graph-Theoretical Approach.*